6. Stochastic Responses#

 6.2.2.
 Discrete-time variational dynamics#

-We construct what is called first variational processes.
+We construct what are called first variational processes in the applied mathematics literature.
 We denote by \(\Lambda\) the marginal responses of the \(X\) process, and we denote by \(\Delta\) the marginal responses of the \(Y\) process.
 Both are stochastic processes.
-We use the initial conditions \(\Lambda_0\) and \(\Delta_0,\) to delineate what responses are of interest.
-For instance if \(\Lambda_0\) is set to a coordinate vector, we study the responses to a marginal change to the corresponding date zero state variable, \(X_0\).
+We use the initial conditions, \(\Lambda_0\) and \(\Delta_0,\) to delineate what responses are of interest.
+For instance, if \(\Lambda_0\) is set to a coordinate vector, we study the responses to a marginal change in the corresponding date zero state variable, \(X_0\).
 For these and other initializations, \(({\Lambda_t}', \Delta_t)'\) is the date \(t\) state vector stochastic response to the chosen perturbation at the initial date.
 These variational processes are the stochastic impulse responses to small changes in the underlying state variables.

-In this calculation, \(\Lambda_{t+1}\) and \(\Delta_{t+1}\) are stochastic as they inherit the stochastic dependence of \(X_{t+1}\) and \(Y_{t+1}.\) By differentiating the process at a given initial calendar date, we are allowing for date \(t\) variables to change as a function of date \(t\) information.
+In this calculation, \(\Lambda_{t+1}\) and \(\Delta_{t+1}\) are stochastic as they inherit the stochastic dependence of \(X_{t+1}\) and \(Y_{t+1}.\) Moreover, they have the same dimensions as \(X_{t+1}\) and \(Y_{t+1},\) respectively.
+By differentiating the process at a given initial calendar date, we are allowing for date \(t\) variables to change as a function of date \(t\) information.
 Not surprisingly, the variational process dynamics depend explicitly on the original state dynamics.

 Example 6.1